spiral/docs/docs/en/cookbook/simple-chat.md

 ```

 > **Note**
-> You can also use wildcard `*` to register the same interceptor for multiple events.
+> You can also use key `*` as wildcard to register the same interceptor for multiple events.

 And modify the `ConnectService` to make it cleaner: